What Is Traceability?

 Traceability in software testing is often done using a traceability matrix.

-A traceability matrix might include:
+Such a matrix might include:

 - Requirements, user stories, or epics.